nocturnalguy/coronastat/README.md

-# coronalive
+# Coronalive
-A simple CLI for visualising the different cases, mortality and natality rates etc
+A simple CLI for visualising the different cases, mortality and natality rates etc live in the terminal or CMD or any console.

 # Required dependencies
 1. BeautifulSoup